 Surviving Children Who May Qualify for TRICARE Young Adult

-If your sponsor is eligible for TRICARE, and you are between the ages of 21 (or 23 if you’re in college full-time) and 26, then you can enroll in TRICARE Young Adult.
+If your is eligible for TRICARE, and you are between the ages of 21 (or 23 if you’re in college full-time) and 26, then you can enroll in TRICARE Young Adult.

 If your sponsor dies before you're enrolled in TRICARE Young Adult, you might still qualify to enroll. , However, you will need to meet the following requirements: